ericwbailey/ericwbailey.website/source/published/my-jeans-metadata-may-outlive-the-company-that-sold-them.md

 Perhaps some key detail in some regurgitated, amalgamated quasi-answer will be missing.
 I’ll then ruin my jeans, the other clothing I wash them with, the washing machine itself, or a combination of all three.

 Who knows?
-Maybe it’ll even advise me with [great, unknowing confidence](https://en.wikipedia.org/wiki/Stochastic_parrot) to to make [a vat of chlorine or phosphine gas](https://www.latimes.com/opinion/story/2022-03-30/ai-artificial-intelligence-chemical-weapons).
+Maybe it’ll even advise me with [great, unknowing confidence](https://en.wikipedia.org/wiki/Stochastic_parrot) to turn my washing machine into [a vat of chlorine or phosphine gas](https://www.latimes.com/opinion/story/2022-03-30/ai-artificial-intelligence-chemical-weapons).

 You could also write down the instructions somewhere.
 Perhaps creating your own personal archive of how to maintain every single thing you own is the smart, if time-consuming play.
 Also be sure to [print it out from time to time](https://www.forbes.com/sites/adrianbridgwater/2021/11/21/best-before-perishable-data-has-a-shelf-life/)!